dellemcsql/dso/README.md

 - [x] 1.
 Find the latest released binary from [release notes](release/README.md)
 - [x] 2.
 Download the zip file as per your operating system
 - [x] 3.
 Extract the zip file and keep the executable at the location of your choice
 - [x] 4.
-Add binary path to your executable path
+Add the binary executable path to your executable path
 - [x] 5.
 Set auto-completion for your terminal environment
 - [x] 6.
 Now you can start using this tool.

 Now you can start using this tool.

-However, above mentioned steps can also be performed with single command in a **Windows environment** using PowerShell.
+However, above mentioned steps can also be performed with a single command in a **Windows environment** using PowerShell.
 ```Powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/dellemcsql/dso/main/install/v1.0.0/dso_windows_install.ps1'))
 ```